 4. Can you tell me about a time when you went above and beyond in your job?

-This question allows you to explain how you measure success and show your dedication in the workplace.
+This question allows you to explain how you measure success and show your dedication to the workplace.
 Choose a past scenario that highlights your ambition and commitment to producing quality work.

 5. What drives you in your professional life?

 You can use this question to explain the kinds of work environments you thrive in.
-This question may also be asked as “What motivates you?” or "What makes you love coming into work?"
+This question may also be asked as “What motivates you?” or "What makes you love coming to work?"

 In your answer, consider identifying some of the elements of this role's work setting that help you excel or that you enjoy.
 It could be strict deadlines or positive coworkers, but whatever the reason, be sure to use an example to demonstrate how your work environment helps you achieve work goals.